June 08, 2015 · Written by Foodtolive Team

 Are Raw Almonds Poisonous?

 That depends on the type of the almond.
 There are two types of this plant, bitter and sweet almonds.
 Only the sweet variety is cultivated due to its exquisite taste and high nutritious value.
 Bitter almonds are indeed poisonous because they contain a substance that breaks down to cyanide when it gets inside your body.
-Depending on the potency and quantity of the toxin consuming it can be fatal.
-However, you can easily avoid this danger.
-All that you need to do is not to eat any raw almonds you find when wandering in the wilderness.
-Unless you are 100% sure that the tree you found is sweet almond.

 How to Store Raw Almonds